A Neural Network Solves, Explains, and Generates University Math Problems by Program Synthesis and Few-Shot Learning at Human Level: Methods

-We use Codex to generate new questions for each course.
-This is done by creating a numbered list of questions from the dataset.
+We also use Codex to generate new questions for each course.
+This is done by creating a numbered list of human-written questions from each class.
 This list is cut off after a random number of questions, and the result is used to prompt Codex to generate the next question.
-This process is repeated to generate many new questions for each course.
+This process is repeated to create many new questions for each course.

-To evaluate the generated questions, we survey MIT and Columbia University students who have taken these courses or their equivalents to compare the quality and difficulty of machine-generated questions with human-written questions for each of the courses.
-We randomly sample five original questions and five generated questions for each MIT course.
-In the survey, students are asked to read ten questions from each course, which are a mix of human-written questions and machine-generated questions in random order.